-International Support Services (ISS) provides services for international students including immigration advice and assistance and cultural adjustment counseling.
+International Support Services (ISS) provides services for international students including immigration advice and assistance, and cultural adjustment counseling.
 The director also coordinates the mandatory international student health insurance plan.
 ISS is located at the Main Campus in Springfield, MO on the lower level of the Findlay Student Center, room 107.
-The office may be reached by phone at (417) 873-7885, fax at (417) 873-7885 and on the Web at drury.edu/iss.
+The office may be reached by phone at (417) 873-7885, fax at (417) 873-7885, and online at drury.edu/iss.